F5Networks/f5-azure-arm-templates/supported/cluster/1nic/existing_stack/README.md

 ## Introduction

-This solution uses an ARM template to launch a single NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
-Traffic flows from the BIG-IP VE to the application servers.
-This is the standard Cloud design where the compute instance of F5 is running with a single interface, where both management and data plane traffic is processed.
+This solution uses an ARM template to launch a single NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Active) in Microsoft Azure.
+Traffic flows from an ALB to the BIG-IP VE which then processes the traffic to application servers.
+This is the standard cloud design where the compute instance of F5 is running with a single interface, where both management and data plane traffic is processed.
 This is a traditional model in the cloud where the deployment is considered one-armed.

 **Networking Stack Type:** This template deploys into an existing networking stack; the networking infrastructure must be available prior to deploying.
 See the [Template Parameters Section](#template-parameters) for required networking objects.